AmadeusITGroup/RedisCache/README.md

 - [redis-simple-cache-py3](https://pypi.org/project/redis-simple-cache-py3/)
 - and more ...

-But none I could find allows to set two expiration times.
-The first one is how long before it is time to update the value stored in the cache.
-The second one, longer of course, is how long the data stored in the cache is still good enough to be sent back to the caller.
-Of course if the cached value is never accessed again, it will automatically be removed from the Redis database and never be refreshed.
+But none I could find allows to set two expiration times as we do it here.
+The first given time is how long before we should update the value stored in the cache.
+The second given time, longer of course, is how long the data stored in the cache is still good enough to be sent back to the caller.
+The refreshing of the cache is only done when the function is called.
+And by default it is done asynchronously, so the caller doesn't have to wait.
+When the data in the cache becomes too old, it disapear automatically.

-This applies to functions that will give a consistent output according to its parameters and at a given time.
+This is a great caching mechanism for functions that will give a consistent output according to their parameters and at a given time.
 A purelly random function should not be cached.
-And a function that always gives the same result given a set of parameters should be cached with a different mechanism based on a FIFO queue, for example.
+And a function that is independent of the time should be cached with a different mechanism like the LRU cache in the [functools](https://docs.python.org/3/library/functools.html) standard module.

 ## Installation